digital-methods/eastasiadefensewhitepapers/index.md

-# Research Topic and Questions
+# The Project

-## The South China Sea Dispute
+## Research Topic: The South China Sea Conflict

 This research project aims to shed light on how the defence strategies of US allies in the Asia Pacific have changed as the threat to their security from People’s Republic of China (PRC) and the Democratic People’s Republic of Korea (DPRK) evolved over time.
 For our purpose, defence strategies, as contained in the whitepapers of Japan, South Korea and Australia, are considered a mirror image of these countries perception of their security environment – which is not necessarily in line with the factual development of relevant inter-state conflicts.